 Impact of COVID-19 on international trade by Member State

-To help prevent the spread of the COVID-19 pandemic, countries around the world have taken a variety of restrictive measures which have negatively affected international trade in goods.
+To help prevent the spread of the COVID-19 pandemic, countries around the world have taken a variety of restrictive measures which have negatively affected international trade in goods in 2020.
+However in 2021 both exports and imports recovered strongly in most Member States.
 This article is part of an online publication containing articles on the Impact of COVID-19 on international trade in goods statistics.
 In this article, the impact by Member State is presented.
 To ensure comparability over time, seasonally and working-day adjusted data are used.

 Comparison with the previous year

 Figure 1 shows the decline in extra EU trade due to restrictive measures taken relating to the COVID-19 virus.
 The drop in exports between February and April 2020 was larger than the drop in imports, leading to a trade deficit in April 2020.
-Exports recovered somewhat stronger than imports, creating an increasing surplus in the following months.
-However, neither imports nor exports had reached pre-crisis levels in December 2020.
+At first, exports recovered more strongly than imports, creating an increasing surplus.
+However, in 2021, imports grew more strongly than exports turning the surplus into a deficit.

-Maps 1 to 4 show the growth rates of both intra-EU and extra-EU imports and exports, comparing 2020 with 2019.
-With very few exceptions, imports and exports decreased between 0 and 20 %.
+Maps 1 to 4 show the growth rates of both intra-EU and extra-EU imports and exports, comparing 2021 with 2020.
+With very few exceptions, imports and exports increased more than 10 %.

-Map 1: Growth rates of extra EU imports of goods by Member State
+Map 1: Extra EU imports of goods by Member State

 Source: Eurostat (ext_st_27_2020msbec)

-Map 2: Growth rates of extra EU exports of goods by Member State
+Map 2: Extra EU exports of goods by Member State

 Source: Eurostat (ext_st_27_2020msbec)